How Long Does It Really Take to Sell a Home in Connecticut?

 Stage 3: Under Contract to Closing (Average 35 Days)

 After accepting an offer, you'll need about 35 days to close in Connecticut.
-This period includes:

 Home inspection (typically scheduled within 10 days)